 Flower arranging is a typical Montessori lesson, most suitable for kindergarteners, toddlers, and preschoolers.

-Montessori flower arranging helps children exercice motor skills such as:
+Montessori flower arranging helps children exercise motor skills such as:

-- Pour water in the vase with a funnel;
+- Pour water into the vase with a funnel;

 - Use scissors for cutting the stems of the flowers;

 - Insert the stems into the vase with care.

 Also, when kids engage in activities like this, they develop their senses of smell, sight, and touch.

 See also: The Importance and Benefits of Teaching Gardening to Children Toddlers to Preschoolers

 There is more to bouquets than fun and play, comment flower arrangement experts Bouqs.
 Activities like picking flowers & making bouquets can go a long way!

 - Develop a sense of beauty;